 12. NC-H19 - New Hanover County (Wilmington), D-6

 13. NC-H20 - New Hanover County (Wilmington), D-6

-Roy Cooper lost these four districts by an average of 51.5%-47.5% in 2016 and yet, amazingly, Democrats didn’t field a candidate for the NC House in any of these districts.
-All four are clearly flippable in 2018 with a solid Democratic wave and, of course, strong candidates!
+Roy Cooper lost these three districts by an average of 5 points in 2016 and yet, amazingly, Democrats didn’t field a candidate for the NC House in any of these districts.
+All three are clearly flippable in 2018 with a solid Democratic wave and, of course, strong candidates!